edelstone/edelstone.github.io/README.md

 - **My company:** [actionverb.com](https://actionverb.com)

 ## Tools I use
- - **Design:** Chrome DevTools, Photoshop, Balsamiq, InVision
+ - **Design:** Chrome DevTools, Photoshop, Sketch, Balsamiq, InVision
  - **Code:** HTML, CSS, Sass, UI frameworks, Git
- - **Learning:** vanilla JavaScript, Framer, React
+ - **Actively learning:** vanilla JavaScript, Framer, React
  - **Productivity:** Things, Evernote, Slack, [Pinboard](https://pinboard.in/u:tsanzer)
  - **Code editor:** Atom
  - **Browser:** Chrome

 ## Media I consume
  - **Music:** I listen to music on Google Play with some ambient backgrounds via [A Soft Murmur](http://asoftmurmur.com/) or [Listen to the Clouds](http://listentothe.cloud/).
-My listening stats for the last eight years are on [Last.fm](http://www.last.fm/user/tsanzer).
+My listening stats are on [Last.fm](http://www.last.fm/user/tsanzer).
  - **Podcasts:** I use the Overcast app; it's not perfect but it's the best I've found for iOS.
-My favorite shows lately are EconTalk, Unregistered, Intelligence Squared, and The Fifth Column.
+My favorite shows lately are EconTalk, Intelligence Squared, and The Fifth Column.
  - **Reading:** I follow a lot of blogs, scan headlines on Google News, and usually check in with The Economist and Smashing Magazine on a regular basis.
 I avoid social media for the most part.

 ## Interesting tidbits